Valacirca3927/networking/tcp-retransmission-rules.md

 The receiver does not request the retransmission.
 The sender waits for an ACK for the byte-range sent to the client and when not received, resends the packets, after a particular interval.

+**ARQ** - Automatic Repeat reQuest

-This is ARQ (Automatic Repeat reQuest).
-There are several ways in which this is implemented.
+There are several ways in which this is implemented:

 http://stackoverflow.com/questions/12956685/what-are-the-retransmission-rules-for-tcp